 Slow iPhone Wi-Fi?
 Speed Up iOS Wireless Connections with Faster DNS Servers

-- Tap on “Wi-Fi” and tap the blue arrow alongside the wi-fi network name you are connected to
+- Tap the blue arrow alongside the wi-fi network name you are connected to

-This is a particularly worthwhile tip for those using older iOS devices like the iPhone 2G and iPhone 3G devices, but it can also make a noticeable difference for newer hardware including the iPhone 4, 4S, iPad, and iPad 2.
+This is a particularly worthwhile tip for those using older iOS devices like the iPhone 2G and iPhone 3G devices, but it can also make a noticeable difference for newer hardware including any iPod touch, iPhone, or iPad.

 This smacks, again, of another red herring post on OSX Daily (are you listening, editors?)